sergiocorreia/ftools/README.md

 **ftools** is two things:

-1. A Mata called *Factor* that creates identifiers ("factors") from a set of variables or vectors.
+1. A Mata class (*Factor*) that creates identifiers ("factors") from a set of variables or vectors.
 It is very fast for big datasets because it avoids sorting the data.
 2. A list of Stata commands that exploit the *Factor* class, providing alternatives to common commands such as collapse, contract, egen group, sort, levelsof, etc.